 Marimo Moss ball makes its own food when exposed to the normal lighting in your home.
 You can also feed it with the off-the shelf liquids containing the blend of phosphates, salts and the nitrates by dissolving 1 to 3 drops into the aquarium water.

 If the aquarium contains fish, shrimp, and the other species, the Marimo can feed on the small volumes of nitrates, phosphates and the ammonia.
 Then you don’t need to provide the Marimo with special foods.

 The changes in the Marimo’s body color indicate its health levels.
 For example, it turns into brown when exposed to excess of light and heat.
 It turns black when it is invaded by the other predator algae which eat it up.
 Sometimes the black color could also be due to the improper cleaning.
 Then you have to remove the Marimo from the tank, clean it with the soft bristled brush, squeeze in pure water, and place it back it into the tank.

 Sometimes the Marimo changes its color on only one side.
 Then you need to clean it and roll it inside the substrate to expose the other side to the light.
 You can roll the Marimo once in two days to ensure even exposure to the light.

 If a part of the Marimo body develops too much of brown spot, you can cut that part from the body and roll it back into the shape of a ball.
 Make sure that you have cleaned the exterior before placing it back into the tank.

 Best tank Mates for Marimo

-The Marimo’s best tank mates could be the ghost shrimp, dwarf shrimp, Betta fish, fresh water snails, and the other fish species which can survive in water temperature from 60-degree Fahrenheit to 80-degrees.
+The Marimo’s best tank mates could be freshwater shrimps, Betta fish, fresh water snails, and the other fish species which can survive in water temperature from 60-degree Fahrenheit to 80-degrees.

 Fish to Avoid in Marimo Tank